 Australian universities and colleges offer general programs online, as well as specialist courses in areas such as human resources, IT management, and project management.

 Management is a natural career progression for many professionals.
 With increasing experience, there comes a point where it makes sense for you to be directing and organising others.

-- It exposes you to proven and cutting-edge management approaches.
+- Management training exposes you to proven approaches.

 - You gain insight and may be able to improve upon prevailing practices in your work environment.